dbadb/2016-Stronghold/src/python/robot/README.md

 ===================

 I've gotten us close to proving that python is a viable choice, but that doesn't mean that it's the right choice for Spartronics in the 2017 season.
 This is where you, dear readers, enter the fray.

 Please evaluate the code presented herein.

 Please evaluate the robotpy environment for yourself.

 Please also consider the pros and cons (below, plus new ones you add).

 You may find that the amount of fundamental complexity in both python and Java implementations is quite similar.
 Does python really deliver on its promised simplicity for this application?

-Next, you might argue that the interpreted nature of python will make it harder for us to verify that our implementation is stable.
+You might argue that the interpreted nature of python will make it harder for us to verify our implementation stability.
 RobotPy acknowledge this point and suggests that there is no substitute for a good regression testing regime.
 This is new territory for us, but one we need to investigate no matter which language we choose.